Second Chorus: Musical numbers

-The only number involving Astaire and Pan, possibly the most important choreographic collaboration in the history of filmed dance - was "Me And The Ghost Upstairs", which was cut from the final film, but is currently included in some regional DVD versions of the film.
-In it, Pan, shrouded in a sheet, creeps up on Astaire and begins to mimic him.
-The two then dance a riotous number involving Lindy lifts and jitterbugging.
-It is not really finished to Astaire's usual standards, and this, combined with the fact that the figure under the shroud is obviously male, wearing women's high heels, may have led to its deletion.
+The only number involving Astaire and Pan, the choreographic collaboration responsible for many routines featuring Astaire in the 1930s, was "Me and the Ghost Upstairs", which was cut from the final film but has been included in some home video releases.
+In it, Pan, shrouded in a sheet, creeps up on Astaire and begins to mimic him in a riotous number involving Lindy lifts and jitterbugging.

 Production

 In a 1968 interview, Astaire described this effort as "the worst film I ever made."
-Astaire admitted that he was attracted to the film by the opportunity to "dance-conduct this real swingin' outfit".
+Astaire explained that he was attracted to the film by the opportunity to "dance-conduct this real swingin' outfit".
 In an interview shortly before his death, Shaw admitted this film put him off acting.

 Astaire and Shaw shared a striking series of personality traits in common: an obsessive perfectionism and seemingly endless appetite for retakes, profound musicality and love of jazz, personal modesty and charm, and in a late interview Shaw expressed his opinion of Astaire: "Astaire really sweat - he toiled.
 He was a humorless Teutonic man, the opposite of his debonair image in top hat and tails.
 I liked him because he was an entertainer and an artist.
 There's a distinction between them.
 An artist is concerned only with what is acceptable to himself, where an entertainer strives to please the public.
 Astaire did both.
 Louis Armstrong was another one."